Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 Send Finished Tracks Only

-I realize folks look for pre-release feedback, but for playlists, I can only take finalized tracks.
+I realize folks look for pre-release feedback, but for playlists, I only accept finalized tracks.
+Happy to offer feedback and works in progress, but I cannot offer placements until the song is finished.

 Not All Playlists Are Equal

 Full disclosure: Flow State and Focus Instrumentals are my main lists and receive the most listens.
-Please take this into account and make sure your spend is worthwhile!
+(Flow Beats is said to do well too, though I don’t have a song in there to verify that data.)
+Please take this into account and make sure you’re getting the most out of your budget!

 Playlist-Specific Tips

 Each playlist has distinct needs.
-Here are some guidelines for the most-frequented ones:
+Here are some guidelines for the most popular ones:

 Flow Beats